High-temperature superconductivity from kinetic energy: Numerical evidence of superconductivity from DMRG

+In 2D, the Berezinskii–Kosterlitz–Thouless (BKT) transition temperature is given by $T_c = \frac{\pi}{2} D_s(T_c^-)$ \cite{Kosterlitz_1973}.
+Our results indicate that the pairing gap exceeds $\frac{\pi}{2} D_s$, suggesting that $T_c$ is limited by the phase stiffness.
+Although we cannot calculate $D_s$ exactly at $T_c$, our results suggest that $T_c/t$ can reach values on the order of $0.5$.
+For $x > 0.25$, we cannot obtain the phase stiffness for $L_y \geq 4$ due to the computational cost of periodic boundary condition calculations.
+It remains an open question whether $D_s/\Sigma$ deviates significantly from $1$ in this regime.
+Therefore, it is unclear whether the phase stiffness decreases with doping above $x = 0.25$ and exhibits a dip at $x = 0.5$.

-\textbf{Infinite DMRG results} As a complementary approach, we also provide results from infinite DMRG in Fig.~\ref{fig:4}.
-In Fig.~\ref{fig:4} (a), we plot the ratio between the correlation length of pairing, $\xi_{2e}$, and single electron operator $\xi_{e}$ and show that $\xi_{2e}/\xi_{e}$ generically increases with the bond dimension $\chi$.
-In a Fermi liquid or Luttinger liquid phase, we expect $\xi_{2e}/\xi_{e}\sim \frac{1}{2}$ because the Cooper pair is a composite operator.
-In our model, the ratio is always larger than $2$, indicating that the single electron is gapped and the low energy is dominated by the Cooper pair instead of the single electron We note that for $x=0.5$, the correlation length $\xi_{2e}$ grows quite slowly with the bond dimension.
-Therefore we can not reach a definite conclusion that the Cooper pair is gapless or in an insulating phase.
-The correlation lengths of various operators are provided in Appendix Fig.~\ref{fig:s5}.
-In Fig.~\ref{fig:4} (b), we show that the pair correlation function exhibits power-law behavior at a fixed doping concentration, with increasing bond dimension $\chi = 5000, 7000, 10000, 15000$.
-For $x=\frac{1}{8}$, we can see power-law pair-pair correlations even for $L_y=8$, supporting our conclusion that the ground state is in a superconducting phase even in the 2D limit.
+\textbf{Infinite DMRG results} As a complementary approach, we also present infinite DMRG (iDMRG) results in Fig.~\ref{fig:4}.
+Figure~\ref{fig:4}(a) shows the ratio of the pairing correlation length, $\xi_{2e}$, to the single-electron correlation length, $\xi_e$.
+We find that $\xi_{2e}/\xi_e$ generally increases with bond dimension $\chi$.
+In a Fermi liquid or Luttinger liquid phase, we expect $\xi_{2e}/\xi_e \sim 1/2$ because the Cooper pair is a composite operator.
+In our model, this ratio is always larger than $2$, indicating that single-electron excitations are gapped and that the low-energy physics is dominated by Cooper pairs rather than single electrons.
+We note that for $x = 0.5$, the correlation length $\xi_{2e}$ grows rather slowly with bond dimension, preventing us from definitively concluding whether the Cooper pairs are gapless or the system is in an insulating phase.
+The correlation lengths of various operators are shown in Appendix Fig.~\ref{fig:s5}.
+Figure~\ref{fig:4}(b) shows that the pair correlation function exhibits power-law behavior at a fixed doping concentration, with increasing bond dimension ($\chi = 5000$, $7000$, $10000$, $15000$).
+For $x = 1/8$, we observe power-law pair-pair correlations even for $L_y = 8$, supporting our conclusion that the ground state is superconducting, even in the two-dimensional limit.